Fockewulf44/Vanmoof_S3_BUTIM_Shifter/README.md

 Parts you need
 --------

 * Shimano Gear shifter like 4 or 6 speed.
 Cable must travel **2.8mm** on each gear shift.
+Shimano 7 speed has a shorter cable travel, so it won't work.
 * M7 Brake Lever Adjuster
 * x3 M3 heat insert nut
 * x3 M3 screws 20mm-25mm